Contemporary indie-rock with electronic touches and a heap of swagger.

 UK born but now US based, John Graham's new album is set to reach these shores showcasing slick, contemporary indie-rock with electronic touches and a heap of swagger.
 With influences including the Stone roses, Kasabian, The Cure, Depeche mode and more, it's an album full of ideas which is primed to make an impact.
 The album is something of a departure for Graham, whose previous work under the name Quivver has seen him gaining countless plaudits producing house and techno music.

-This combination is showcased by this superb video for the single - not suitable for those with a fear of heights, it blends off kilter performance footage with a montage of adrenaline pumping, high risk stunts.
+However, 'Cold Sun' and lead single 'Roll the Dice' prove that there are multiple strings to this particular bow, as showcased by this superb video for the single - not suitable for those with a fear of heights, it blends off kilter performance footage with a montage of adrenaline pumping, high risk stunts.
 It's a truly compelling watch married to a fantastic musical groove.

 The 'Cold Sun' album has been in the making for many years, being written in snatched time between full time work as a house and techno DJ and producer.
 It's release is the culmination of an ambition John Graham has had for many years - to create a collection of songs that don't fit neatly into a specific genre, and demonstrate just how versatile his writing can be.

-All words & music written by John Graham.
+All tracks Written by John Graham.

-Revolution: Music by John Graham, Craig Honeycutt.
+Revolution: by John Graham & Craig Honeycutt.

-Produced Mixed and Mastered in Pro Tools by John Graham.
+Produced and Mixed by John Graham.

-Additional Production on Dustpipe by Andy Gray
+Additional Production on Dustpipe by Andy Gray.

-Additional Production on Revolution by Andy Holt
+Additional Production on Revolution by Andy Holt.

 Additional Production on Before Long & Only A Moment by Hybrid.

-Guitars on 'On Mondays' By Craig Honeycutt & Mike Hiratzka.
+Guitars on 'On Mondays' by Craig Honeycutt & Mike Hiratzka.

-Guitars on Revolution by Craig Honeycutt & Mike Hiratzka.
+Guitars on 'Revolution' by Craig Honeycutt.

 Guitars on 'Before Long' by Diego Prato.

-Guitars on Dustpipe by Mark Ralph.
+Guitars on 'Dustpipe' by Mark Ralph.

-Cover Photo and CD Booklet Photography by Nirav Solanki (www.niravsolanki.com)
+cover photo and cd booklet photography by Nirav Solanki (www.niravsolanki.com)

-Published by Dharma Songs
+Published by Dharma Songs.

-(p) 2015 Distinctive Records
+(P) & (C) 2015 Distinctive Records